atomist-skills/github-auto-merge-skill/README.md

 To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

+## Integrations

+---

+**GitHub**

+The Atomist GitHub integration must be configured to used this skill.
+At least one repository must be selected.

+**Slack**

+If the Atomist Slack integration is configured, this skill will send a notification message to the configured Slack channel when a pull request is created, updated and auto-merged.

+## Related skills

+---

+This skill works well with the **GitHub Notifications** and **Auto-rebase pull request** skills.

 <!---atomist-skill-readme:end--->

 ---